-2.5.19 Lump-sum energy transfer (blsxp_de)
+2.5.19 Lump-sum energy transfer (blsxp\de)

 In spring 2022, the German government introduced a lump-sum one-off payment due to increasing energy prices.
 Every employee and self-employed whose labor income is subject to income taxation will receive the benefit by September 1st, 2022.
 Employee will be paid directly by their employer, while self-employed pay less advance tax on their expected income.
+In addition to that, also pensioners received a lump-sum one-off payment in December 2022.